kubernetes/kubernetes/docs/design/federation/simplified_federation_deployment.md

 #### Cluster Registration/Deregistration

-This should be as simple as running `kubectl register <cluster-context>` and verifying that the registered cluster reports "Ready" status.
+This should be as simple as running `kubefed join <cluster-context>` and verifying that the registered cluster reports "Ready" status.

 Running `kubectl get clusters` should not list the unregistered cluster.